-- Authentication means that making sure only legitimate users can get into your system.
-For example, a company's Salesforce org is only for use by active employees of that company.
-Anyone who is not an employee is not authenticated; that is, they are barred from logging in.
+- example, a company's Salesforce org is only for use by active employees of that company.
 If they do somehow get their hands on the data, it's useless to them because it is encrypted. - Authorization defines which data or features an authenticated user can use.
 For example, a sales associate can see and use data in the Leads object, but can't see the regional forecasts, which are intended for sales managers.
 Both the associate and the manager are properly logged in (authenticated), but their permissions (authorization) are different.
 That the data is encrypted doesn't make any difference to them.